oavatefi/academic-kickstart/content/publication/paper 3/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *International Journal of Intelligent Systems and Applications (IJISA)*" publication_short = "In *International Journal of Intelligent Systems and Applications (IJISA)*"
+publication = "In *International Journal of Intelligent Systems and Applications (IJISA), 2015*" publication_short = "In *International Journal of Intelligent Systems and Applications (IJISA), 2015*"

 # Abstract and optional shortened version.
 abstract = "This research is focused on proposed adaptive fuzzy sliding mode algorithms with the adaptation laws derived in the